 other items important in the application process.

 Prospective students can participate in online webinars through a combination of Web and phone conferencing.
 Admission-focused and program-focused sessions are offered, so be sure to check the event description.

 Prospective graduate students are strongly encouraged to meet one-on-one with an admission counselor, either before or after submitting an application.

 One-on-one appointments can be scheduled Monday through Thursday, 10:00 a.m. to 6:00 p.m., except when the university is closed for holidays or recesses.

-The Admission office offers group advising sessions on Fridays.
+The Admission office offers group advising sessions once a month during the summer.
 Join us for one of our upcoming information sessions.